 We group firms in portfolios based on broadly similar business models.
-Your firm sits in the NBL portfolio, which is characterised by firms that do not take deposits and offer regulated mortgage contracts and/or regulated bridging loans.
+Your firm belongs primarily in the Retail Banking portfolio but also in the RMLs portfolio, which is characterised by firms that take deposits and offer regulated mortgage contracts.
+You should have already received a similar letter from my Retail Banking colleagues dated 5 February 2021 which relates to your organisation's retail banking activities.